Chester W. Nimitz: Inactive duty as a fleet admiral

 From 1949 to 1953, Nimitz served as UN-appointed plebiscite administrator for Jammu and Kashmir.
 His proposed role as administrator was accepted by Pakistan but rejected by India.

 Nimitz became a member of the Bohemian Club of San Francisco.
 In 1948, he sponsored a Bohemian dinner in honor of US Army General Mark Clark, known for his campaigns in North Africa and Italy.

 Nimitz served as a regent of the University of California from 1948 to 1956, where he had formerly been a faculty member as a professor of naval science for the Naval Reserve Officer Training Corps program.
-Nimitz was honored on October 17, 1964, by the University of California on Nimitz Day.
+Nimitz was honored on 17 October 1964, by the University of California on Nimitz Day.

 Personal life

 Nimitz as he appears at the National Portrait Gallery in Washington, D.C.

 Nimitz married Catherine Vance Freeman (22 March 1892 – 1 February 1979) on 9 April 1913, in Wollaston, Massachusetts.
 They had four children together: Catherine Vance "Kate", Chester William "Chet" Jr., Anna Elizabeth "Nancy", and Mary Manson.

-Catherine Vance graduated from the University of California, Berkeley, in 1934, became a music librarian with the Washington D.C.
+Kate graduated from the University of California, Berkeley, in 1934, became a music librarian with the Washington D.C.
 Public Library, and married US Navy Commander James Thomas Lay (1909–2001), from St. Clair, Missouri, in Chester and Catherine's suite at the Fairfax Hotel in Washington, D.C., on 9 March 1945.
 She had met Lay in the summer of 1934 while visiting her parents in Southeast Asia.

-Chester Nimitz Jr. graduated from the US Naval Academy in 1936 and served as a submariner in the Navy until his retirement in 1957, reaching the (post-retirement) rank of rear admiral; he served as chairman of PerkinElmer from 1969 to 1980.
+Chet graduated from the US Naval Academy in 1936 and served as a submariner in the Navy until his retirement in 1957, reaching the (post-retirement) rank of rear admiral; he served as chairman of PerkinElmer from 1969 to 1980.

-Anna Elizabeth ("Nancy") Nimitz was an expert on the Soviet economy at the RAND Corporation from 1952 until her retirement in the 1980s.
+Nancy was an expert on the Soviet economy at the RAND Corporation from 1952 until her retirement in the 1980s.

-Sister Mary Aquinas (Nimitz) joined the Dominican Sisters of San Rafael, working at the Dominican University of California.
+Mary joined the Dominican Sisters of San Rafael, working at the Dominican University of California.
 She taught biology for 16 years and was academic dean for 11 years, acting president for a year, and vice president for institutional research for 13 years before becoming the university's emergency preparedness coordinator.
-Mary held this job until her death, due to cancer, on February 27, 2006.
+She held this job until her death, due to cancer, on 27 February 2006.